skbkontur-ke/options/README.md

 ### Map

-Map changes value or/and type of `TValue`s
+Map changes value or/and type of `TValue`

 ```
 Option<int> option = ...;